nothingAD/Simple-UIButton/README.md

-# Simple-UIButton for Unity UI
+# Simple-UIButton for Unity 2 UI

 ---
+Made and tested in Unity 2018

 A simple ui button panel for Unity (mobile)